 The beauty of this pie is in its simplicity.
-Known as a “desperation pie” because it relies on just a few very basic ingredients—the only ingredients many cash-strapped farm families had back in the 19th and 20th centuries—the chess pie nevertheless manages to be decadent, with flour, sugar, eggs and butter coming together in just the right quantities.
+Known as a “desperation pie” because it relies on just a few very basic ingredients—the only ingredients many cash-strapped farm families had back in the 19th and 20th centuries—the chess pie nevertheless manages to be decadent, with flour, sugar, eggs, and butter coming together in just the right quantities.
 Adding in buttermilk along with some cocoa powder makes it even more satisfying.
-From there, you can customize it any number of ways—with lemons, pecans, even with citrus fruits.
+You can customize it any number of ways—with lemons, for examples— and garnish with pecans, fruits, or whipped cream.

-Mincemeat reaches all the way back to the 13th century, when Crusaders returned from the Holy Land with the three main spices: cloves, cinnamon and nutmeg.
+Mincemeat reaches all the way back to the 13th century, when Crusaders returned from the Holy Land with the three main spices used in mince: cloves, cinnamon, and nutmeg.
 Cooks used them mainly as preservatives for fruit and meat, and found that combining everything together made for a tasty pie filling.
 Recent generations have done away with the “meat” part of mincemeat pie, though chefs swear on their grandmother’s grave that it’s the best version of the dish.
 For those put off by elk or venison or beef in their dessert, give former Gourmet editor Ruth Reichl’s found recipe a try.

 If you grew up in Indiana, there’s a good chance you're familiar with this, the official pie of the Hoosier State.
 The recipe comes from the Amish, who settled in Indiana in the 1800s, and it calls for heavy cream, milk and, of course, sugar.
 Like chess pie, this desperation pie has gone out of style in recent generations.
 But dutiful Hoosiers have kept it in their holiday rotations for years.
 Mixing brown with granulated sugar can deepen the flavor, while a cinnamon topping can spice things up a bit.

 Molasses is the main ingredient in this pie, for which we can also thank the Amish (Pennsylvania Dutch, in this case).
-There are two types: “dry bottom” shoofly pie, which has the consistency of gingerbread, and “wet bottom,” which has a custard-like quality and comes topped with crumbs.
+There are two types of this pie: “dry bottom," which has the consistency of gingerbread, and “wet bottom,” which has a custard-like quality and comes topped with crumbs.
 There are a few theories about the name, the most convincing one being that the sweet molasses drew flies while pies were cooling, causing cooks to have to shoo them away.
 Alton Brown has a highly rated recipe for shoofly pie that includes brown sugar crumb topping.
 Give it a try—and keep the window closed.

 Don’t be put off by the name of this pie, which combines the silky quality of a custard pie with the tartness of an apple pie.
 The use of apple cider vinegar was a way for 19th-century cooks to mimic the taste of the actual fruit, making this an early culinary hack.
 And while you won’t find it in most restaurants, it’s pretty simple to make at home.
 Try this recipe from Epicurious, or this one from Martha Stewart, and serve it up with a scoop of ice cream.